 Best Jumper Cables ( Size & Gauge Chart )

 Here’s a little advice for the best size jumper cable size to keep in your car or truck.
-I’ve included a general purpose jumper cable gauge chart too.
+I’ve included a general-purpose jumper cable gauge chart too.
+And my current recommendations for consumer grade and pro grade jumper cables for a typical car, or a heavy duty truck.

 Did you know that cold temperatures will greatly reduce your car’s battery capacity?
-That’s one very good reason why it’s a good idea to keep jumper cables for just in case.
-Another is being a good Samaritan.
+That’s one very good reason why it’s a good idea to keep jumper cables just in case.
+Another is being a good Samaritan for others.

-As a car battery ages, it will become even more susceptible to poor starting during cold weather.
+As a car battery ages, it will become even more susceptible to poor starting, especially during cold weather.
 In fact, a car battery can freeze solid in cold weather if it becomes too weak!

 If a car battery has a full charge, it will not freeze unless temperatures drop to 76-F below zero.
-Unless you’re living on Mars (or in North Dakota!), you will likely never face that kind of cold!
-Your car should start just fine in cold weather if the battery is in good condition and fully charged.
+Unless you’re living on Mars (or maybe Alaska!), you will likely never face that kind of cold!
+Your car should start in cold weather if the battery is in good condition and fully charged.

 The thing with wire size is this: